000xzhou/Tip-calculator-app/README.md

 ### Useful resources

-- [Kevin](https://youtu.be/fyuao3G-2qg) - I saw this color picker and had to try it.
-I wanna learn more about local host instead of just copy and paste so I left it blank to let me work on it alone in the future.
+- [theme picker](https://youtu.be/fyuao3G-2qg) - I saw this color picker and had to try it. (reason why I added in the color picker)

 ## Author